Azure/terraform-provider-alz/docs/index.md

 subcategory: ""
 description: |-
   ALZ provider to generate archetype configuration files for use with the ALZ Terraform module.
-  Note this provider can take 30-60 seconds to initialize due to the time it takes to download the Azure Policy definitions.
 ---

 # alz Provider

 ALZ provider to generate archetype configuration files for use with the ALZ Terraform module.

-> Note this provider can take 30-60 seconds to initialize due to the time it takes to download the Azure Policy definitions.

 ## Example Usage